getpopper/popper/docs/sections/other_resources.md

     allocate nodes (using infrastructure automation tools) on CloudLab, Chameleon, Grid5k, SLURM, Terraform (EC2, GCE, etc.), etc.
+  * Environment capture.
+Capture information about the runtime environment.
+For example, hardware description, OS, system packages (i.e. software installed by system administrators), remote services (e.g. a scheduler).
+Many open-source tools can aid in aggregating this information such as SOSReport or facter.
   * Validation.
 Scripts must verify that the output corroborates the claims made on the article.
 For example, the pipeline might check that the throughput of a system is within an expected confidence